spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/03-installer.md

 # Overview

-Spectro Cloud provides an OpenSUSE based edge installer in the form of an ISO out-of-the-box.
-You can use this installer as it is and just provide your user-data ISO for installation.
-However you are required to build a custom installer in the following situations:
+We provide you with an [OpenSUSE](https://www.opensuse.org/) based Edge Installer that is available in the form of an ISO.
+You can use this installer as is and provide your user-data through a bootable device when deploying the device at the physical site.
+However, some scenarios require you to build a custom installer image.
+Review the following scenarios to identify if you need to create a custom Edge Installer image.

--
+- You created a content bundle that you want to include with the installation.

+- You need to apply multiple user-data configurations.
+Review the [Multiple User-Data Usecase](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuser-datausecase) resource to learn more.

+- You are using a custom operating system (OS).

+- You are using VMware and need to provide an OVA file.

 # Create an Install Image